Distinct distances on algebraic curves in the plane: Introduction

 To apply the incidence bound to the constructed curves, one needs to show that the curves have small intersection, and in particular that they are distinct.
 In \cite{elekes:note} and \cite{sharir:distances}, this is relatively easy because the curves have low degree.
 In \cite{charalambides:gaps}, it is done using concepts from the theory of rigidity.
 We observe instead that, if some of the constructed curves have large intersection, this must be due to some kind of symmetry of the original curve.
 The only curves that have too many symmetries are lines and circles, which is why these are the exceptions in Theorem \ref{thm:onecurve}.
 In Theorem \ref{thm:twocurves}, the exceptions are those pairs of curves that have too many symmetries \textit{in common}.

-In Section \ref{sec:alggeom}, we define algebraic curves and state several results from algebraic geometry, in a way that we hope is accessible to readers that are not familiar with algebraic geometry.
-In Section \ref{sec:incidences} we introduce the incidence bound that is central to our proof, and in Section \ref{sec:symmetries} we prove two elementary results about symmetries of curves.
+In Subsection \ref{subsec:alggeom}, we define algebraic curves and state several results from algebraic geometry, in a way that we hope is accessible to readers that are not familiar with algebraic geometry.
+In Subsection \ref{subsec:incidences} we introduce the incidence bound that is central to our proof, and in Subsection \ref{subsec:symmetries} we prove two elementary results about symmetries of curves.
 In Section \ref{sec:proofoftheorems}, we give the proof of our two main theorems, up to the more delicate proof of one lemma, which we give separately in Section \ref{sec:infinite}.